ErniW/Processing-looped-animations/README.md

 - For high quality you should export it as a video.
 - You can add smooth frame transition or antialiasing during postprocessing in Adobe software.
 - After importing image sequence remember to set correct framerate.
-- I saw that last frame is treated as black, to have seamless loop just cut the last frame during export.
+- I saw that last frame is saved as black, to have seamless loop just cut the last frame during export.
+- Sketch runs much slower when it's saving the image files.
+It doesn't mean the animation itself is slow.